gaul/s3proxy/README.md

 S3Proxy
 =======
-S3Proxy allows applications using the S3 API to interface with a variety of object stores, e.g., EMC Atmos, Microsoft Azure, OpenStack Swift.
-It also allows local testing against S3 without the cost or latency associated with using AWS.
+S3Proxy allows applications using the S3 API to access other object stores, e.g., EMC Atmos, Microsoft Azure, OpenStack Swift.
+It also allows local testing of S3 without the cost or latency associated with using AWS.

 Features
 --------